ansys/scade-ps/doc/source/user-guide/change-oids/index.rst

    positional arguments:
      {find,new}       change_oids sub-commands
-       find           Find duplicate OIDs
+       find           find duplicate OIDs
-       new            Create new OIDs
+       new            create new OIDs

    options:
      -h, --help            show this help message and exit